kshitijv09/Connect_Alumni_API/README.md

 # Sample API Documentation

-This document provides information about the API.
+This document provides information about the AlumniAPI.

 ## Introduction

-The Sample API allows users to perform various operations related to [provide a brief description of the purpose of the API].
-This API is built to [mention the main functionalities and use cases].
+This API allows users to perform various operations related to contacting an Alumni.
+This API is built to enable smooth and secure communication between Students and Alumni.

 ## Base URL